torvalds/linux/Documentation/admin-guide/media/ipu3.rst

 struct ipu3_uapi_acc_param, can be chosen to be applied by the user space through struct struct ipu3_uapi_flags embedded in struct ipu3_uapi_params structure.
-For parameters that are configured as not enabled by the user space, the corresponding structs are ignored by the driver, in which case the existing configuration of the algorithm will be preserved.
+For parameters that are configured as analt enabled by the user space, the corresponding structs are iganalred by the driver, in which case the existing configuration of the algorithm will be preserved.